-Later in life, through a psychological mechanism of integration and differentiation, the child begins to incorporate in his/her personality from the parents’ traits and discards others while modeling what he/she sees in the parents.
+Later in life, through the psychological mechanisms of integration and differentiation, the child begins to incorporate the parents’ traits into his/her personality and discards others.
 In other words, these traits begin to be a part of the child’s personality.

-In fact, the same way children have an innate ability to easily assimilate a language, so they also have a system for adapting to a difficult environment and surviving.
-They assimilate what they see and build a defense mechanism to survive their environment.
-Then these understandings about life and their environment become a part of children’s mental schemas.
+Then, the same way children have an innate ability to easily assimilate a language, they also have a system for adapting to a difficult environment and surviving.
+They assimilate what they see and build a defense mechanism to survive in their environment.
+These understandings about life and their environment become a part of children’s mental schemas.

 What are these mental schemas?
-They are made up of thoughts, assumptions and beliefs learned from experience with our family of origin that help us to maintain a sense of personal identity in the midst of a difficult world when we are little, and also allow us to understand the environment in which we live.
+They are made up of thoughts, assumptions, and beliefs learned from experience with our family that help us to maintain a sense of personal identity during a difficult world when we are little, and also allow us to understand the environment in which we live.

-In other words, the fundamental concepts are not more than a structure that contains a representation of the reality in which that child lives.
+In other words, the fundamental concepts are a structure that contains a representation of the reality in which that child lives.
 These mental schemas will have a great influence on the child’s life when he/she is an adult.

 These mental schemas can be adaptive or maladaptive.
-The problem with maladaptive cognitive schemas is that, like a map, they reveal approximations in the physical world; cognitive schemas are also a map that help us and guide us in our relationships with others.
+The problem with maladaptive cognitive schemas is that, like a map, they reveal approximations in the physical world.
+Cognitive schemas are also a map that helps us and guides us in our relationships with others.
 These maladaptive beliefs become the root of the relational problems we present as we go through life.

-Mental schemas are stored in the subconscious and are not that easy to identify because they operate unconsciously.
-This is the reason why you could be doing your best to have a healthy relationship with someone you love and still you do not see any progress.
+Mental schemas store in the subconscious and are not that easy to identify because they operate unconsciously.
+This is why you could be your best to have a healthy relationship with someone you love and still not see any progress.

-These toxic behaviors are often carried out unconsciously.
-This is the reason why you might be stuck in a toxic relationship.
+These toxic behaviors often carry out unconsciously.
+This is why you might be stuck in a toxic relationship.
 People who are stuck in the past often need the help of a trained professional to identify toxic mental patterns.

-Secondly, emotional trauma occurs when a child is abused or victimized.
-A young person in this environment can learn to have a manipulative and abusive relationship with others or can simply become a victim of an abuser.
+- Second, emotional trauma occurs when a child is abused or victimized.
+A young person in this environment can learn to have a manipulative and abusive relationship with others, or can simply become a victim of an abuser.

-Thirdly, a child can be pampered or spoiled.
+- Third, a child can be pampered or spoiled.
 This person may become highly dependent on others or feel entitled to special privileges.
-As a result, when this person does not receive what he/she expect from others, he/she can develop a mindset that is addicted to approval.
+As a result, when this person does not receive what he/she expects from others, he/she can develop a mindset that is addicted to approval.

-Fourthly, the child may feel identified with or internalize the perspective of a dysfunctional parent.
+- Fourth, the child may identify with or internalize the perspective of a dysfunctional parent.
 For example, a child who has been raised by an abusive parent may have the same emotional response as the parent when relating to his/her peers.

-What can be done with all these maladaptive basic concepts that lead to forming toxic relationships?
-The truth of the matter is that the damage done by past toxic relationships cannot be undone.
-However, there is something you could do about it.
+What can do with all these maladaptive basic concepts that lead to forming toxic relationships?
+The truth of the matter is that the damage that does a past toxic relationship cannot undo.
+However, there is something you can do about it.

-These toxic relationships formed from childhood can be understood in the light of your new relationship with God.
-You cannot eliminate these mental schemas, but you can make sense of these mental schemas and allow the Holy Spirit to renew your mind.
+These toxic relationships formed from childhood can understand in the light of your new relationship with God.
+You cannot eliminate these mental schemas, but you can make sense of them and allow the Holy Spirit to renew your mind.

 You are not alone on this journey, since we all have frustrations and disappointments when interacting with others.
 However, I have good news for you.
 The Holy Spirit’s mission is to restore the image of God in your life (Romans 8:29).

-Firstly, He will guide you to discover the full truth about who you are as a person (John 16:13).
-In other words, He will show you who you really are in your mind and how your toxic relationships are destroying your life.
+First, He will guide you to discover the full truth about who you are as a person (John 16:13).
+In other words, He will show you who you are in your mind and how your toxic relationships are destroying your life.